CipherShi/MONGODB_REPLICA_SETUP/README.md

   ```
   sudo apt-get install -y nginx
   ```
-  #### 2. Edit Nginx config file to route all all incoming connections to mongodb
+  #### 2. Edit Nginx config file to route all incoming connections to mongodb
   You can find where nginx is installed using the below command
   ```
   whereis nginx